angeloadkins/c_practice/README.md

-# c_practice
+# C Programming
-Practice repository from the c programming language by Dennis Ritchie
+Practice repository from the c programming language by me

 # Chapter One Exercises